jbhender/CSCAR_Workshops/rsc/exercises/part1/README.md

   + creates a list "messages" with elements:
     - 'welcome' - a message welcoming a player to the game,
     - 'instructions' - A question along the lines of "What am I thinking?
-Enter your response below."
+Enter your response below.",
-    - 'win' - A message to be printed when the player "wins" by entering anyting at all.
+    - 'win' - A message to be printed when the player "wins" by entering anything at all.
   + saves that list as `game_messages.RData` in a folder dedicated to this workshop.

 5. Download the script [simple_game.R](./simple_game.R) and
    move it the folder you created in exercise 4.
 Modify the script in the locations indicated to:
-   - load the list of messages you created in exercise 4
+   - load the list of messages you created in exercise 4,
-   - write the welcome message from your list to the console
+   - write the welcome message from your list to the console,
    - write the "win" message to the console.

 ### (Set 3) Installing R Packages